Like us on Facebook

 The evolution and destruction of animal species are parts of the circle of life.
 Throughout history, over four billion species have evolved and 99 percent of those are now extinct.
 What’s most shocking, however, is that over the last 500 years, a minimum of 900 species have gone extinct, with many more classified as at risk of the same fate.

-Scientists may have a way of partially reversing these extinctions, and they intend to use ancient DNA and artificial reproduction to bring back one animal that’s been gone for nearly 100 years.
+Fortunately, scientists may have a way of partially reversing these extinctions.
+They intend to use DNA and artificial reproduction to bring back one animal that’s thought to have disappeared nearly 100 years ago, with RNA possibly being the secret to reviving the Tasmanian tiger.

-The Tasmanian tiger has been extinct for nearly 100 years
+Tasmanian tigers are thought to have been extinct for nearly 100 years

 When Europeans first settled in Australia, there were roughly 5,000 thylacines on Tasmania.
 Better known as Tasmanian tigers, their population quickly diminished due to destruction of habitat, the introduction of disease and overhunting.
 Over 2,000 years ago, the coyote-sized animal was located in Papua New Guinea and Australia, but, eventually, the only ones left were in Tasmania.